This post may contain affiliate links. Please read our privacy policy.

 - Combine the wet ingredients: Whisk together the egg, sugar, milk, water, butter, and vanilla.

-- Make the bubble waffle batter: Whisk the egg mixture into the dry ingredients just until combined.
+- Make the bubble waffle batter: Whisk the egg mixture into the flour mixture just until combined.
+There should be a few lumps.

 - Prep the waffle maker: Spray each side of the waffle pan with nonstick spray.
 Pre-heat the Waffle Puff Pan on medium heat for 3 minutes (if you have an electric bubble waffle maker, plug it in and follow the machine’s directions).